How To Get From Charles De Gaulle Airport CDG To Paris

 DEPARTURE – Every 10-15 minutes.

 WHERE TO GET TICKETS – You can get tickets at the many vending machines and ticket counters in the station, but keep in mind the counter opens at 6:00 am.
-You can get tickets online here.
+You can get tickets online on the site of the Paris Tourism Board here.
 The ticket is needed to exit the station and transfer to the Metro.

 RER-B STOPS: Gare du Nord, Châtelet-Les Halles, Saint-Michel Notre-Dame, Luxembourg, Port-Royal, Denfert-Rochereau and Cité Universitaire.
 All of them are connected to the Paris Metro (subway) and your RER ticket is valid for the Metro too.